 NB If you think your teenagers might be interested in Sydney Aquarium, Sydney Tower Eye, Wild Life Sydney or Madame Tussauds, I recommend looking at the Sydney Attraction Pass, this will save you $$$.
 You can buy a two, three or four venue pass.

-Sydney Aquarium: do the Shark Dive
+Sydney Aquarium: Shark Dive

 The Aquarium is hugely popular with families and it does have some amazing sea creatures to stare at.
 The Sydney Harbour tanks with sharks and rays really are stunning as if the Great Barrier Reef tank.
 If your teen has been to lots of aquariums previously though, this may not appeal.
 But the Shark Dive Xtreme might!
 It’s available for anyone aged 14+ and no previous dive experience is necessary.